Users and Permissions

 - Admin - this Collaborator has access to all other permissions listed below, as well as Move & Copy, full access to Privacy & Sharing Setting, and the ability to Delete the project.
 Basically, they can do anything you can do.

 - Upload - this Collaborator can upload new content to the project.
 They’ll also be able to Customize any content they upload.

 - Download - this Collaborator can download any content from the project.
 They can also Export all media from the project.

 - Share - this Collaborator can share the project by embedding the content.

 - Stats - this Collaborator has access to any analytics collected from the media within the project.
 This user can only access analytics for public plays to the media in the project.
 (Stats of Viewers invited to projects are housed in Private User Sessions, and are only available to the Account Owner and Managers.)

 Below is a full list of Collaborator permissions we’ve given to specific projects.
 These are live examples of Unlocked projects.
 Some of the menus might look a little different to your Collaborators, but this should give you the gist.

 The Users & Permissions page can be found under the “Account” dropdown menu.

-The Account Owner can view all the account users and their permissions.
+The Account Owner and Managers can view all the account users and their permissions.
 Clicking on the user will show you the specific projects, Channels, user groups and private user sessions that the user has access to.